-1.4 Description of the Selected Remedy
+1.3 Description of the Selected Remedy

-The selected remedy of land use controls to manage the potential for SVI for the FPTA AOC is protective of human health and the environment and complies with federal and state applicable or relevant and appropriate requirements (ARARs).
+The selected remedy of land use controls to manage the potential for soil vapor intrusion (SVI) for the FPTA AOC is protective of human health and the environment and complies with federal and state applicable or relevant and appropriate requirements (ARARs).
 The land use control will be implemented to minimize the exposure of any future users of the property including Air Force personnel, transferees, and construction workers to any remaining hazardous substances located on the property encompassed by the FPTA AOC.